 Mr. Lamb’s story was not unusual.
 “We have hundreds of clients that make that kind of money in a year,” says Mr. Maddix, CEO of CD Baby.
+This should be enough to make getting serious about playlist promotion a priority.

 When Perrin Lamb’s “Everyone’s Got Something” was released, Doug Ford, a programmer at Spotify, said the company’s algorithm recommended the song when he was building “Your Favorite Coffeehouse,” a collection meant to evoke “sitting in a comfy chair sipping a latte.”
 It is one of Spotify’s most popular playlists, with over 1.3 million followers.